webbie003/Nether-Web-CTF-Write-up/README.md

 # Nether Web - Browser-Based CTF Write-Up

 ## Overview
-While preparing for the CEH (Certified Ethical Hacker) exam, I discovered the Nether Web CTF hosted at parath.net, which was mentioned on Reddit’s r/securityCTF community.
-This browser-based CTF consists of eight progressive web challenges, referred to as "Missions," designed to test a variety of web security concepts such as input validation, authentication bypass, insecure client-side controls, and session management vulnerabilities.
-I challenged myself to complete all eight tasks, applying techniques learned while studying for CEH and using the opportunity to reinforce my practical skills through hands-on experience.
+While preparing for the CEH (Certified Ethical Hacker) exam, I came across the **Nether Web CTF** ([parath.net](https://parath.net/)) which was mentioned in the **r/securityCTF** community on Reddit.
+This browser-based CTF features eight progressive challenges—referred to as Missions—that test a range of web security concepts, including input validation, authentication bypass, insecure client-side controls, and session management flaws.
+I set out to complete all eight tasks, applying techniques learned during my CEH studies and using the experience to reinforce my practical skills through hands-on application.

 **Difficulty:** Easy – Medium

 ## Challenge Description
-Challenge Series: Nether Web
+Nether Web presents a series of missions spanning reconnaissance, analysis, cryptography, web exploitation, and system-level attacks.
+Each challenge is designed to emulate real-world vulnerabilities, encouraging participants to apply practical cybersecurity skills in a hands-on, progressive format.

-Format: Browser-based, progressive web application vulnerabilities
+**Challenge Series:** Nether Web
-Objective: Exploit various weaknesses in the target web application to progress through each challenge and ultimately capture all flags.
+**Format:** Browser-based, progressive web application vulnerabilities

-Nether Web challenges participants with missions across reconnaissance, analysis, cryptography, web vulnerabilities, and exploitation — each crafted to simulate real-world attack scenarios and test practical cybersecurity skills.
+**Objective:** Exploit various weaknesses in a simulated web application to progress through each mission and ultimately capture all flags.

 ## Challenge Index
 - [MISC-0: Information Gathering](challenges/MISC-0.md)